fraulueneburg/fraulueneburg/README.md

 ## Hi there.
 I’m Wiebke, a Full Stack Web Developer and UI/UX designer 👋

 The web has amazed ever since I typed my first lines of HTML on my family’s 1024×768 computer screen in the 90s.
-Now, after 15+ years in the industry, the excitement hasn’t stopped.
-While I am primarily focusing on Development work right now (MERN, React, etc.), UI/UX remains close to my heart.
+After 15+ years in the industry, the excitement hasn’t stopped.
+While I am primarily focusing on Full Stack Development right now (MERN, React, etc.), UI/UX remains close to my heart.

-Usability is a top priority for me and I am also strongly advocating for (and keep learning about) web accessibility.
+Usability is a top priority in my work and I am also strongly advocating for (and keep learning about) web accessibility.

-👇 Have a look at my projects below
+👇 Have a look at my projects below.
+And hey, [let’s connect on LinkedIn](https://www.linkedin.com/in/fraulueneburg/)

-… also, don’t forget to [connect with me on LinkedIn](https://www.linkedin.com/in/fraulueneburg/)

 <!--
 **fraulueneburg/fraulueneburg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.